 Growing up outside London, much of Torben’s early climbing was on plastic holds but after finishing University he moved to New Zealand to experience the mountain lifestyle and the rest, as they say, is history!
 He completed his NZOIA rock qualification and now works alongside Jamie to organise the Queenstown side of the hill.
 Whilst he has dabbled in the alpine and mountaineering he is happiest when sport climbing in the sunshine.

 Jamie spent 3 years training as an outdoor instructor / guide in Timaru, where he achieved the top student award all three years.
 After specialising in mountaineering, rock and bush, he qualified with NZOIA Rock and Bush level 1 then chose to travel to broaden his climbing skills.
 Going to Australia, America, England and the European Alps and gaining experience teaching all types of people from a range of cultures and backgrounds along the way.
-Although new to Basecamp Adventures, we know Jamie will assist you to have the best adventure yet.

 As well as teaching rock climbing, Scottie is a fitness instructor, offering boot camps and outdoor training in Queenstown.
 He also operates a film a photography business, providing location scouting and filming services in the region.
 Ex-Navy, Scott’s organisational and motivational skills are unparalleled and he’ll have you scaling the rock in no time.